Potential Admission Data Compromise

 - What can I do to protect myself?

 - How do I place a fraud alert on my credit report?

 - How do I place a security freeze on my credit files and how much does it cost?

 - When will you have more information about the impact of this incident?

 On March 7, 2019, we were made aware of suspicious activity in our admission database.
 We immediately closed access to our database, notified the FBI, and launched an investigation.
 We determined that some admission data may have been accessed by an unknown party.
+On March 25, the College sent a direct notice to individuals whose personal information was confirmed to have been included in the potentially accessed files.
 The investigation is ongoing, and we will provide follow-up notification as appropriate.

 We are committed to maintaining the privacy of personal information and have taken additional precautions to safeguard it.
 We continually evaluate and modify our practices to enhance the security and privacy of personal information.